perltidy/perltidy/docs/ci_update.md

 # An update to the basic Perl::Tidy continuation indentation model

-The next release after Perl::Tidy versison 20230309 has several changes in the basic method for computing "continuation indentation".
+The next release after Perl::Tidy version 20230309 has several changes in the basic method for computing "continuation indentation".
 The changes mainly apply to some unusual situations, and most programs will remain unchanged.
 This note explains what the changes are and why they are needed.